skye0402/sap-genai-basics-tutorial/05-agent-graph/README.md

 2. **EXERCISE 2 – Implement routing logic**
    - Fix `should_continue` so the agent knows when to call tools and when to stop.

+Optionally, you can also try a third exercise:

+3. **EXERCISE 3 – Add a state-changing tool (deduct_budget)**
+   - Implement a new tool that deducts a license cost from the team's budget.

 The rest of the code (state definition, LangGraph wiring, CLI loop, audit log) is already implemented for you.